wultra/powerauth-cmd-tool/docs/Readme.md

                                      data persistence.
  -S,--token-secret <arg>             Token secret (Base64 encoded bytes), in case of
                                      'token-validate' method.
- -t,--http-method <arg>              In case a specified method is 'sign', this field specifies a
+ -t,--http-method <arg>              In case a specified method is 'sign', 'sign-encrypt' or
-                                     HTTP method, as specified in PowerAuth signature process.
+                                     'token-encrypt', this field specifies a HTTP method, as specified in PowerAuth signature process.
  -T,--token-id <arg>                 Token ID (UUID4), in case of 'token-validate' method.
  -u,--url <arg>                      Base URL of the PowerAuth Standard RESTful API.
  -v,--version <arg>                  PowerAuth protocol version.
- -y,--dry-run                        In case a specified method is 'sign' or 'validate-token' and
+ -y,--dry-run                        In case a specified method is 'sign', 'sign-encrypt',
-                                     this attribute is specified, the step is stopped right after signing the request body and preparing appropriate headers.
+                                     'validate-token' or 'token-encrypt' and this attribute is specified, the step is stopped right after signing the request body and preparing appropriate headers.
 ```

 ## Troubleshooting